Phloemus/RNAniseed-App/SPECIFICATION-BOOK.md

 the goals of the project, the public for whom the tool is design for and the technical specifications that are involved in the conception of the project.

+## Small Glossary

+- **Ascidian** : Animals belonging to the tunicate group.
+Their close proximity from vertebrates make them very useful for research especially for the study of early development.
+- **scRNAseq** : means *single cell RNA sequencing*, this is a reference to a biological method of data extraction by sequencing the cell's transcriptome a cell at a time.
+This biological technic is often couple with a statistical analysis to ensure that the data is relyable and can be used to draw correlations between a gene and a certain cell condition
+- **Aniseed** : The ascidian community reference database where data about ascidian embryos are stored and can be queried from (https://aniseed.fr)
+- **Filter** : This term is used a lot in this document, it's used to describe a condition that can be choosen by the user in order to affect the data selected by restricting the number of records matching the filtering condition.
+In other words, filter is the user friendly tool used to perform a  query on the single cell RNA seq data
+- **Tag** : A tag is the unique name given to a filter.
+This term is used to differenciate the act of filtering (quering) the data and the role of this filtration on the single cell RNA seq data
+- **Query Interface** : This is a term used to describe the part of the project on which the user have to indicate the mode used as well as some details before the visualization of the data.
+The Query Interface is a reference to its UI as well as its role : performing a first data filtration depending on the user scientific question.
+- **Visualization Interface** : This term describe the part of the application that actually perform a visualization of the data.
+The Visualization Interface is a reference to its UI, its role in the visualization process and the filtration mecanisms that can be performed using the UI of this interface.
+- **Query Filter** : It's a filter used in the Query Interface.
+The tags of these **Query Filters** are: **Specie**, **Dataset**, **Development Stage**.
+They have to be filled with a value to launch the visualization part of the Application
+- **Exploration Filters** : It's an optional filter that can be used or not during the visualisation through the **Visualization Interface**.
+As those filters can be selected when the user wants, they grant a large diversity of combination to choose from, which is an ideal way to explore the single cell RNA seq data

 ## The public

 The public of the project is the ascidian community and the scientific community at large